anfieldeire/price_monitor/README.md

 The program reads a json file, with url to scrape, name, email, and configurable price margin

-Scrapes the url from the json file from amazon only, and inserts that into a sqlite DB
+Scrapes the url from the json file from amazon only, and inserts the price plus user info into a sqlite DB

 The user will be notifed by email if the price has dropped below or equal to the price margin set in the json file